peterkhe1999/CheatSheet/OSEP/README.md

 ### Shared Library Hijacking via LD_LIBRARY_PATH

-After checking its internal RPATH values for hard coded paths, it then checks for an environment variable called **LD_LIBRARY_PATH**.
+After checking its internal **RPATH** values for hard coded paths, it then checks for an environment variable called **LD_LIBRARY_PATH**.

-Intended use cases for this include **testing new library versions** without modifying existing libraries or modifying the program's behavior temporarily for debugging purposes.
+Intended use cases include **testing new library versions** without modifying existing libraries or modifying the program's behavior temporarily for debugging purposes.

-=> Exploit a victim user's application by creating a malicious library and then use LD_LIBRARY_PATH to hijack the application's normal flow and execute our malicious code to escalate privileges.
+=> Exploit a victim user's application by creating a malicious library and then use **LD_LIBRARY_PATH** to hijack the application's normal flow and execute our malicious code to escalate privileges.

-For demonstration, we are explicitly setting the environment variable before each call.
-However, as an attacker, we would want to insert a line in the user's `.bashrc` or `.bash_profile` to define the LD_LIBRARY_PATH variable so it is set automatically when the user logs in.
+For demo, we are explicitly setting the environment variable before each call.
+However, an attacker would insert a line in the user's `.bashrc` or `.bash_profile` to define the **LD_LIBRARY_PATH** variable so it is set automatically when the user logs in.

-One difficulty with using LD_LIBRARY_PATH is that on most modern systems, user environment variables are not passed on when using `sudo`.
+One difficulty is that on most modern systems, user environment variables are not passed on when using `sudo`.
 This setting is configured in the `/etc/sudoers` file by using the **env_reset** keyword as a default.

 Some systems are configured to allow a user's environment to be passed on to sudo.
 These will have **env_keep** set instead.

-Bypass the env_reset setting with our `.bashrc` alias for the sudo command.
+Bypass the **env_reset** setting with our `.bashrc` alias for the sudo command.

 `alias sudo="sudo -E"`

 As a normal user, it's not typically possible to read `/etc/sudoers` to know if env_reset is set, so it may be useful to create this alias setting regardless.

-A simple malicious, shared library
+A simple malicious shared library

 `hax.c`